Senile Cataract: Causes, Symptoms, Diagnosis, and Treatment

-Cataracts are a normal part of getting older and are the most common cause of reversible blindness around the world.
-The good news is that cataract surgery can often restore your vision.
+Cataracts are a normal part of aging.
+They are the leading cause of reversible blindness, but surgery can often bring back clear vision.

 What Is a Senile Cataract?